DSD-DBS/capella-collab-manager/README.md

 > Currently, we only provide amd64 images.
 If you want to run the
 > application on arm64, you need to build the images yourself (option 3 or 4).

-1. Fetch management portal and session images from Github (without TeamForCapella support).
+1. Fetch management portal and session images from GitHub (without TeamForCapella support).
 This option is recommended for the first deployment.